Barrin Simpson

-Barrin Simpson (born October 1, 1977) is a retired professional Canadian Football linebacker who played 11 seasons in the Canadian Football League.
-He most recently played for the Saskatchewan Roughriders but was released on December 6, 2011.
-He now coaches at Brewer High School in Fort Worth, Texas.
+Barrin Simpson (born October 1, 1977) is an American former professional football linebacker who played 11 seasons in the Canadian Football League (CFL).

-High school- College career
+Early life and college

-He attended Starkville High School in Mississippi, where he played middle linebacker and was part of the Yellow Jackets teams that went 30-0 and won 2 State Championships (1994 & 1995).
+He attended Starkville High School in Mississippi, where he played middle linebacker and was part of the Yellow Jackets teams that went 30–0 and won 2 State Championships (1994 & 1995).
 Simpson a two-time All-SEC performer in 1998 and 1999 at Mississippi State University Simpson played in 40 games in college from 1996 to 1999, starting in 27 of them.
 He had 104 tackles, and 2 sacks in his sophomore year.
 Simpson earned 82 tackles impressively while missing 3 games due to a knee injury in his junior year.
 Simpson capped off his senior season with 105 tackles, Sporting News 1st Team All-American, and Dick Butkus semi-finalist honoring the best linebacker in college football in 1999.
 Barrin's senior season was highlighted by his 23 tackles 1 forced fumble and 1 fumble recovery game verses rival Ole Miss which earned him SEC defensive player of the week.

 Professional career

+He was released on December 6, 2011.